Cryptocurrency Trading USA: Ultimate Guide to Trading Cryptocurrencies in the US

 - How can I tell if a broker is genuine?

-The best way to see whether a brokerage firm is above board is to only sign up with a licenced and regulated trading platform.
+The best way to see whether a brokerage firm is above board is to only sign up with a licensed and regulated trading platform.

 - Will I be offered leverage trading crypto-assets in the US?